DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeMap/1 Configuration/group/group.md

 * **Labels**
 Each group is identified by a label.
 Its appearance can be changed using the fields of the [label](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/group/label '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/group/label/') object.
 If the group's width is too small, the label will be hidden.
 * **Headers' Height**
 Group headers contain labels.
-To specify the height of the group headers, use the [headerHeight](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/group/headerHeight.md '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/group/#headerHeight') option.
+To specify the height of the group headers, use the [headerHeight](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/group/headerHeight.md '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/group/#headerHeight') property.
 * **Color**
 There are several approaches to colorizing the group headers.
 Refer to the [color](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/1%20Configuration/group/color.md '/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/group/#color') property description to find information about all of them.
 * **Hover and Selection Styles**